-“The Weekend Wanderer” is a weekly curated selection of news, stories, resources, and media on the intersection of faith and culture for you to explore through your weekend.
+“The Weekend Wanderer” is a weekly curated selection of news, news, stories, resources, and media on the intersection of faith and culture for you to explore through your weekend.
 Wander through these links however you like and in any order you like.
 Disclaimer: I do not necessarily agree with all the views expressed within these articles but have found them thought-provoking.